Joy In Our Journey.com

 Review of The Phonetic Zoo: Level C

 I must admit that even though I think IEW's writing materials are excellent, I was a bit wary about receiving and using Phonetic Zoo in our home.
 The main reason for this uneasiness is that we have been using a highly successful spelling program in our home for the last nine years - and it has worked wonderfully!
-My child who has been old enough to participate in our local county spelling bee has placed 2nd and 7th place in the two years in which she has competed.
+Because of Spell to Write and Read, one of my children who has been old enough to participate in our local county spelling bee placed 2nd, 7th, 2nd, and 1st place during the four years in which she has competed.
+On her final year of competition, she won!
+(And won a laptop computer, printer, and a ton of extras to go with it.
+Nice!)

 I was surprised that my oldest daughter got all of the words correct on the placement test.
 At almost 13 years of age, she technically probably would have placed out of Phonetic Zoo, although since there is always more to learn about spelling, we knew that she would go ahead and work on Level C. My youngest daughter at age 10 only had three or four words spelled incorrectly, even for Level C, which is their highest level of spelling.